 Front row left-right: Silva Elodo (Menari Village), Matthew Habba (Efogi Village), Jim Drapes (Brisbane Village)

 There is a ratio of 1:1 trekking crew to trekkers and trek leader.

 The Trekking Crew (porters/carriers) carry food, mess equipment, tents and other camping equipment.
 They also watch out for all trekkers during the course of the days walk.
-During each days walk, they will assist at river and creek crossings and especially on difficult sections of trail and generally look after the welfare of all trekkers at all times.
+During each days’ walk, they will always assist at river and creek crossings, difficult sections of trail, and generally look after the welfare of all trekkers.

 Trekkers Personal Porters

 For an additional fee, you can obtain the services of a Personal Porter who will carry all your gear on the Track.
 We strongly recommend this service if you are unsure of your ability to carry a heavy 15 kg pack over steep and treacherous terrain in uncertain weather conditions.
 By hiring a Personal Porter you provide good paying work to a grateful villager and you will only have to carry a small day pack with your water and daily needs.
 Your day pack will only weigh 5kgs.
 Your Personal Porter will walk with you and assist if required.

 Important note: If you hire a Personal Porter you still must train as intensively as if you were carrying all your own gear.
 The fitter you are the more you will enjoy the experience.
 Even with a Personal Porter, the trek is physically and mentally challenging.